rohithreddy1229/case/README.md

 2) Create the Database and Tables.

 ## Run:
-1)Open hospital_management_system.py and update the MySQL connection details 2)Run the Application
+1) Open hospital_management_system.py and update the MySQL connection details
+2) Run the Application

 ## Using the Application:
 Menu Options-